 Another unique feature of TapcombⓇ is our use of an upper aluminium case covering an internal aluminium tube and stainless steel long screws.

-While it may look simple, these feature makes TapcombⓇ frames up to 75% stronger than other frames held together with a steel cable.
+While it may look simple, these features makes TapcombⓇ frames up to 75% stronger than other flow hive frames held together with a steel cable.
 All steel cables sag over time and frames relying on them need to be tightened periodically.
 Not so with TapcombⓇ.